I pledge to:

 (3) Make education a priority: promoting local control, greater transparency, and ensuring that the money we spend makes it into the classroom.

 (4) To defend Utah’s caucus system, and to encourage greater public participation in that system.
+While it’s not perfect, the caucus system helps keep campaign costs low and encourages a face-to-face, thorough vetting of candidates.

 (5) To represent your interests and no other.
 I want you to believe in me not because I have money or influence (which I don’t), but on the strength of my character and ideas.
-I also commit to disclose openly and publicly exactly what I’ve spent, how I’ve spent it, and where the money came from.

 (8) To not take myself too seriously.
 I have a Dutch nose, a receding hair line, and a weakness for chocolate … and I’m okay with that.